Holiday Activities and Food Programme

 HAF in Lincolnshire

-The HAF programme in Lincolnshire has been designed to ensure the programme meets the DfE’s programme requirements, providing Lincolnshire children and young people (CYP) eligible for HAF with access to fun and engaging, high-quality provision and healthy and nutritious meals over the main school holiday periods (Easter, Summer and Winter), as well as supporting them to develop a greater understanding of food and nutrition.
+The HAF programme in Lincolnshire has been designed to ensure the programme meets the DfE’s programme requirements; providing Lincolnshire children and young people (CYP) eligible for HAF with access to fun and engaging, high-quality provision and healthy and nutritious meals over the main school holiday periods (Easter, Summer and Winter), as well as supporting them to develop a greater understanding of food nutrition.

-HAF in Lincolnshire is integrated into the Council’s Early Years and Childcare Support Team, overseen by the Sustainability and Development Manager and coordinated by a Senior Project Officer with support by two HAF Project Officers and the Council’s Children’s Services Strategic Commissioning Team.
+HAF in Lincolnshire is integrated into the Council’s Early Years and Childcare Support Team, overseen by the Sustainability and Development Manager and coordinated by the Senior Project Officer with support by two HAF Project Officers and the Council’s Children’s Services Strategic Commissioning Team.

 HAF providers have included schools, early years settings (who provide before and/or after school and/or holiday provision), leisure centres (within the District Councils), voluntary and community sector, sports providers and other third-party providers.
+A list of the providers who have supported the Council with the delivery of HAF in Lincolnshire can be found in Appendix A.

-HAF Open Select List (OSL) process for third party providers (providers who are not schools or Ofsted registered early years providers) whereby providers had to apply to join the OSL and if approved were then invited to submit a mini-competition response which included their proposed HAF offer.
+• HAF Open Select List (OSL) process for third party providers (providers who are not schools or Ofsted registered early years providers) whereby providers had to apply to join the OSL and if approved were then invited to submit a mini-competition response which included their proposed HAF offer.
 Responses were evaluated against a pre-defined selection criteria.

-HAF clubs are quality assured on an annual basis which includes safeguarding and welfare checks, if any concerns are identified during the quality assurance visit, next steps are advised and providers are revisited at the next HAF delivery period.
+All HAF clubs are quality assured on an annual basis which includes safeguarding and welfare checks, if any concerns are identified during the quality assurance next steps are advised and providers are revisited at the next HAF delivery period.
+The Quality Assurance also offers an opportunity to share best practice and identify any additional training opportunities for providers.

 • Food Education Team provide support, guidance and training to HAF providers on meeting the School Food Standards, including caterers commissioned by HAF providers to support them in their food delivery.